-Audits and In Office of Systems Integration spections.
+Audits and Inspections.
 From time to time, OSI may inspect the facilities, systems, books and records of the Contractor to monitor compliance with the safeguards required in the Information Confidentiality and Security Requirements (ICSR) exhibit.
 The Contractor shall promptly remedy any violation of any provision of this ICSR exhibit.
 The fact that OSI inspects, or fails to inspect, or has the right to inspect the Contractor’s facilities, systems and procedures does not relieve the Contractor of its responsibility to comply with this ICSR exhibit.